About the programme

 The Physics programme is based at The Niels Bohr Institute, which is part of the university's North Campus.

-• The H.C. Ørsted Institute (HCØ), at Universitetsparken, is home to nanophysics.
+• The H.C. Ørsted Institute (HCØ), at Universitetsparken, contains many teaching rooms and auditoriums, and the physics students’ home room.

-• Blegdamsvej 17 (the original Niels Bohr Institute) is home to particle physics, quantum physics and biophysics.
+• Blegdamsvej 17 (the original Niels Bohr Institute) is home to quantum technology research, the Niels Bohr Library and several teaching rooms.

 The majority of lectures are at the H.C. Ørsted Institute.
 This is also where you will find “The Absolute Space” or |RUM|, a student room where students can read, have a cup of coffee or tea or simply kick back and relax.
 It is also where the Physics Study Council holds its weekly meetings.
 The south end of the H.C. Ørsted Institute’s lobby is used as a reading room for physics students.